 11. Document Everything

-Finally, you need to include mechanisms in your project plan that will keep everyone up-to-date.
-It may be a simple “everything is just fine” message that is blasted out to anyone and everyone interested in the progress of the project to an emergency conference call in order to address a problem that just arose.
+Finally, you need to include mechanisms in your project plan that will keep everyone up to date.
+It may be a simple “everything is just fine” message that is blasted out to anyone and everyone interested in the progress of the project or an emergency conference call in order to address a problem that just arose.
 Don’t leave the communication plan to chance.
 If you do, people that need to know and that can help with the success of the project may not have the information they need to assist.